Welcome to rbms, version 1.1.3

 ts_season_visit <- rbms::ts_monit_site(m_visit, ts_season)

-## the input arguments, with ts_seaon now in first place, before m_visit.
+## of the input arguments, with ts_seaon now in first place, before m_visit.

 ts_season_count <- rbms::ts_monit_count_site(ts_season_visit, m_count, sp = 2)